Rangpur Government College: Campus

-The college with its four academic buildings stands on 5.26 acre of land.
+The college, with its four academic buildings, stands on 5.26 acres of land.
 It has two hostels for students.
-The female hostel can accommodate 100 students while the male hostel, namely Shahid Moslem Uddin Chattrabas is obsolete now.
-Some extra-curriculum activities based students organizations are also functioning in the campus.
-These are, voluntary blood donation related club Badhon, Debating Club, Rover Scout, Bangladesh National Cadet Corps (BNCC), Red Crescent Society, etc.
+The female hostel can accommodate 100 students, while the male hostel, namely Shahid Moslem Uddin Chattrabas, is obsolete now.
+Some extracurricular activities based student organizations are also functioning on the campus.
+These are the voluntary blood donation related club Badhon, Debating Club, Science Club, Rover Scout, Bangladesh National Cadet Corps (BNCC), Red Crescent Society, etc.